ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 Output Variable Name
 """"""""""""""""""""

-Required property providing the name of the output variable which is accessible to downstream apps.
+Required property that provides the name of the output variable that is accessible to downstream Apps

 Output Variable Type
 """"""""""""""""""""

-Required property specifying the type of the output variable.
+Required property that specifies the type of the output variable.
 The valid types are:

 * Binary
 * BinaryArray